 I practice meditation in the Vipassana style, which aspires to the gaining of insight into the impermanent and interconnected nature of all things; and I study Buddhism according to the Theravada tradition, which adheres closely to the original teachings of the Buddha as recorded in the Pali Canon.
-In addition to my daily sitting practice every morning, I attend weekly meditation sessions on Sunday mornings and Wednesday evenings at the Community Meditation Center on Manhattan’s Upper West Side.
-I’m also constantly reading about meditation and Buddhism in both print and online formats, and if you’re interested in checking out some of the books and websites that I’ve found helpful, please take a look at my Resources page.
+In addition to my daily sitting practice every morning, I attend weekly meditation sessions (now, during the pandemic, online via Zoom) on Sunday mornings and Wednesday evenings at the Community Meditation Center on Manhattan’s Upper West Side, and I’m a regular participant in the online courses and programs offered by Bodhi College in Devon, England.

 I’m constantly reading about meditation and Buddhism in both print and online formats, and if you’re interested in checking out some of the books and websites that I’ve found helpful, please take a look at my Resources page.
 I also encourage you to comment on any of my posts here on this blog, and if you have a Twitter account, I invite you to follow me there at @LiberalBuddhist.